-General regulations pertaining to the function and administration of the Broadway Design Guide will be consistent with those of the Community Design Overlay Zones as outlined in Section 13.08 8.2.5 of Chapter IA of the LAMC, the Los Angeles Municipal Code (LAMC).
-A project within the Design Guide boundary is defined in Section 13.08 6.2 8.2.5.B.1 of Chapter IA of the LAMC.
+General regulations pertaining to the function and administration of the Broadway Design Guide will be consistent with those of the Community Design Overlay Zones as outlined in Section 13.08 of the Los Angeles Municipal Code (LAMC).
+A project within the Design Guide boundary is defined in Section 13.08 C.2 of the LAMC.
 Consistent with that Section, the following project definition and exemptions apply specifically to the Broadway Theater and Entertainment District Design Guide: